tmolteno/TART/hardware/FPGA/zynq/README.md

 The Makefile in this directory will create a device tree blob from the device tree files the SDK generates for you.

-Compiled versions of u-boot.img, boot.bin and linux's uImage are in `boot`.
+Compiled versions of u-boot.img, boot.bin and linux's are in `boot`.